How to Change Internet Speed on Roku: Quick Fix [2023]

 Roku determines the inactivity period by pushing a message prompt on the screen every 4 hours that the device hasn't received user signals from the Roku remote.

-If you want to keep watching, you can simply press the 'Keep Watching' option that comes with the message prompt.
+If you want to keep watching, you can press the 'Keep Watching' option with the message prompt.
 If no input is detected, Roku stops playing the media, thus saving data.

-To enable bandwidth-saver mode, simply follow the following steps:
+To enable bandwidth-saver mode, simply follow these steps:

 This will enable the Bandwidth saver feature and will help in reducing long-time bandwidth costs, especially if you are prone to leaving on media streams.